vuthuyduong/dnabarcoder/README.md

 The CBSITS barcode dataset was released in Vu et al. (2019), while the UNITErelease.fasta dataset is the [UNITE general FASTA release](https://plutof.ut.ee/#/doi/10.15156/BIO/786368).
 The CBSITS.current.classification and UNITErelease.current.classification were updated from [Mycobank](https://www.mycobank.org/).

+## Citation

+Duong Vu, R. Henrik Nilsson, Gerard J.M.
+Verkley (2022). dnabarcoder: an open-source software package for analyzing and predicting DNA sequence similarity cut-offs for fungal sequence identification.
+Molecular Ecology Resources. https://doi.org/10.1111/1755-0998.13651

 ## References

+The data used in Vu et al. (2022) were released in the following paper:

 Vu D. et al. (2019).
 Large-scale generation and analysis of filamentous fungal DNA barcodes boosts coverage for kingdom fungi and reveals thresholds for fungal species and higher taxon delimitation.
 Studies in Mycology 92, 135-154.